Cynthia Lynn Sumpter

 • Height and Weight 3'8, 35 - 55 pounds

-• Clothing/Jewelry Description A red and white sleeveless shirt with a blue star printed on the chest, long purple pants and no shoes.
+• Clothing/Jewelry Description A red and white striped sleeveless shirt with a blue star printed on the chest, long purple pants and no shoes.

 • Distinguishing Characteristics Caucasian female.
 Blonde hair, blue eyes.
 Cynthia has a cowlick on the right side of her hairline.
 She also has moles on the left side of her neck and on her shin.
 Her nickname is Cindy and some agencies refer to her by that name.